Tyrrrz/Tyrrrz.me/src/data/blog-posts/hotkey-editor-control-in-wpf/Post.md

 ![cover](Cover.png)

-GUI applications often offer a way for users to configure hotkeys, typically using a textbox that records combination of key presses inside of it.
-Such control doesn't come out of the box with WPF so you'll have to implement it yourself.
+GUI applications sometimes offer a way for users to configure hotkeys, typically using a textbox that records combination of key presses inside of it.
+Such control doesn't come out of the box with WPF but we can implement it ourselves.

 ## Hotkey class

 WPF has two useful enumerations for this task -- `System.Windows.Input.Key` and `System.Windows.Input.ModifierKeys`.
-You'll want to make a class that encapsulates values of those enums and call it `Hotkey`.
+Let's make a class that encapsulates the values of those enums and call it `Hotkey`.

 ```csharp
 public class Hotkey